sbednarz/scilab/2020/02/README.md

 disp(solution)
 ```

+Please send back Scilab scripts (Exercise 1, 2 and 3) with solutions.

 #### Exercise 1

 Create a new script.
 Define a funtion to calculate density of water at various temperature, rho=f(T):